IPMonitor Class

 This property determines the type of packet information to report when do_events is called.
 The property value can be one of the following:

-Individual packets are reported through the on_packet event as they are received from the network driver.
-Only packets that match the filter criteria specified in filter and direction will trigger the event.
+omCapture (0) (default) Regular cached reading and writing are performed.
+Individual packets are reported through the on_packet event.
+Only those packets that match the filter criteria specified in the filter and direction properties will trigger the event.

 tag property